Reviewed By

 Do some Navy ships still include asbestos?

-Starting in the 1980s, the military phased out asbestos as a central component of Navy ships.
-Therefore, Navy veterans who served prior to the 1980s face the greatest risk of mesothelioma.
+Yes, some Navy ships still include asbestos.
+Specifically, older Navy ships will include the mineral.
+Starting in the 1980s, the military phased out building ships with asbestos.
 Many older ships built prior to this time had asbestos removed for safety, but some ships still have asbestos present.

-What benefits are available to Navy veterans with mesothelioma?
+What benefits are available to veterans with mesothelioma?

-Navy veterans with mesothelioma can file for monthly compensation, health care, specialized treatment and asbestos trust funds.
-VA benefits, in the form of either Disability Compensation or Pension, provide financial assistance for Navy veterans who have this cancer.
+The benefits available to veterans with mesothelioma include: monthly compensation, health care, specialized treatment and asbestos trust funds.
+VA benefits for mesothelioma, in the form of either Disability Compensation or Pension, provide financial assistance for Navy veterans who have this cancer.

-The quickest way to access VA benefits is by speaking with a VA claims agent.
+The quickest way to access VA benefits for mesothelioma is by speaking with a VA claims agent.
 These experts detail whether you’re eligible for compensation, health care or legal claims.
-They also help you find treatment at a VA hospital with a mesothelioma specialist on staff.
+They also help you find treatment from a mesothelioma specialist at a VA hospital or cancer center.

 Sources & Author